Distribution free MMD tests for model selection with estimated parameters: Introduction

 \mds

-In this paper we provide a solution for all of the aforementioned problems.
+In this paper, we provide a solution to the latter problem of model specification and model selection tests based on the MMD.
 The contributions of our paper can be summarized as follows.
 First, we investigate the influence of parameter estimation on the asymptotic distribution of the estimator $\hmmd(P_\an,P)$.
-We show that it is necessary to account for the influence of parameter estimation when conducting model specification and model comparison testing based on estimated MMD distances: see Section \ref{illustrative_example} below for an illustrative example.
-Second, as we find that the asymptotic distribution of $n\hmmd(P_\an,P)$ under the null is rather complex to handle in practical applications, we provide new asymptotically distribution free approaches for specification testing
+We show that it is necessary to account for the influence of parameter estimation to test $\Hc_{0,\Mc}$ : see Section \ref{illustrative_example} for an illustrative example.
+Second, as we find that the asymptotic distribution of $n\hmmd(P_\an,P)$ under the null is rather complex to handle in practical applications, we provide new asymptotically distribution free approaches for specification testing and model comparison, as defined above (Equations~(\ref{H0_specific}) and~(\ref{H0_model_comp})).
+In particular, we show that our novel test statistics converge to a standard normal distribution under the null, allowing straightforward calculations of critical values.
+Our ideas stem from a generalization of the sample splitting approach introduced in \citet{schennach2017simple}, which was used to obtain a standard normal distributed test statistic for Vuong's likelihood ratio test with estimated parameters \citep{Vuong1989}.
+Adapting their core ideas, this allows to propose test statistics that are relatively simple to compute and whose asymptotic standard normal law is not influenced by parameter estimation.